 The standard can also be verified through a verification form where no relevant certification exists or when the producers are certified by a scheme that do not fully meet KRAV´s requirements.

-GMO: The threshold limit value that applies to adventitious and technically unavoidable presence of GMOs is 0.1 percent.
-This is lower than the threshold limit value for EU organic products.
+GMO: The threshold limit value that applies to adventitious and technically unavoidable presence of GMOs is 0.9 percent.
 Use KRAVs risk lists to assess whether there is a need for a special certificate or sampling.

 Ban on Bisphenol A and PVC in packaging: Bisphenol A must not have intentionally been used in the packaging material.
 The standard applies to primary packaging of products packaged from 1 January 2018.
 Products packed before 1 January may still be marketed until sold out.